 - Opportunity: Just because an attacker can harm you, doesn't mean that they will.
-Therefore, you must demonstrate that nothing is stopping them from causing harm.
+Therefore, you must demonstrate that nothing was stopping them from causing harm.

 - Jeopardy: You must be in a truly dangerous or life-threatening situation, rather than an uncomfortable or potentially-dangerous situation.

-- Someone who shouts “I’ll kill you!” as they walk away is not putting you in jeopardy.
+- Someone who shouts “I’ll kill you!” as they walk away does not put you in jeopardy.

-- Someone who shouts “I love you!” as they lunge at you with a knife is putting you in jeopardy.
+- Someone who shouts “I love you!” as they lunge at you with a knife does put you in jeopardy.

-Be mindful that martial artists are trained to remain calm in dangerous situations, and this aspect of your training could undercut your claim of apprehension and hinder your legal defense.
+Be mindful that martial artists are trained to remain calm in dangerous situations, and this aspect of your training could undermine your claim of apprehension, hindering your legal defense.
 Martial artists are implied to need a greater apprehension before they can legally claim self-defense.

 - Aggressive verbal behavior.
-The assailant is trying to anger you into throwing the first punch.
-This way, you become the assailant, and they can claim self-defense.
+The assailant tries to anger you into throwing the first punch.
+This way, you become the assailant, so they can claim self-defense.
 Verbal aggression usually takes the form of:

 - Insulting, to force you into redeeming yourself.

-- Baiting or attempting to provoke an aggressive response (e.g., “What do you want?”; “What are you looking at?”)
+- Baiting or attempting to provoke aggressive responses (e.g., “What do you want?”; “What are you looking at?”)